 ‘The Forgotten Battle' is Netflix's first Dutch film; it was produced in collaboration with local broadcasters and other investors.
 The story of the battle is told through three main characters: Teuntje, Marinus and William.

-Marinus is a Dutchman serving in the German army, Teuntje is a reluctant resistance girl, and William is an Allied soldier fighting with his comrades to overcome the entrenched Germans.
+Marinus is a Dutchman serving in the German army, Teuntje is a reluctant resistance girl, and William is an Allied soldier fighting to overcome the entrenched Germans.

 Teuntje (Susan Radder) is a young resistance fighter whose brother has vital intelligence to assist the Allied forces in their fight against the Nazis.
-But, because she doesn't know who to trust, getting this information to the resistance appears impossible.
+Getting this information to the resistance appears impossible, as our young heroine doesn't know who she can trust.

 Tom Felton, better known for his portrait of Draco Malfoy in the Harry Potter movies, stars a British glider pilot.
-Strangely, Felton is not the only Harry Potter actor to star in a foreign-made war film.
+Interestingly, Felton is not the only Harry Potter star to appear in a foreign-made war film.
 In 2012, Rupert Grint (Ron Weasley) took a lead role in the Norwegian World War Two flick ‘Into The White ‘.

 Gijs Blom plays Marinus van Staveren, a Dutch Nazi wounded on the Eastern Front and sent to Zeeland for an administrative position.